 Daily Rate = Monthly Rate / 30

 The buyer and seller close on October 18.
-Real estate taxes of $3,600 on the property are paid at the end of the year.
-Then, using a banking year, the calculations are as follows:
+Real estate taxes of $3,600 on the property will be paid by the buyer at yearend.
+Then, using a banker's year, the calculations are as follows:

 Hence

-If the real estate taxes had been prepaid by the seller, then the same amount would have been a credit to the seller and a debit to the buyer.
+If the real estate taxes had been prepaid by the seller, then the credit to the seller and the debit to the buyer would equal:

 Daily Rate = Yearly Rate / 365

-Prorated Credit or Debit = Daily Rate x Number of Days in Relevant Period
+Prorated Credit or Debit = Daily Rate × Number of Days in Relevant Period

-The buyer is closing on December 15 on a property that has a studio that is rented out for $310 per month.
-The sales contract calls for prorating the rent through the day of closing.
+The buyer is closing on December 15 on a property that has a studio that is rented out for $310 per month, which the seller received at the beginning of December.
+The sales contract calls for prorating the rent through the day of closing, so the buyer is entitled to the rent for the 16 days remaining in December.

 Rents are calculated using the actual number of days, but because rent is paid month to month, only the number of days in the month of the closing needs to be counted.